cino/serverless-blog/README.md

 ## License

-The Serverless Blog is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+This open-source software is licenced under the [MIT license](./LICENSE).